w3c/wai-wcag-em/scope.md

 <dt>Re-Running Product Evaluation</dt>
 <dd>Evaluation, according to this methodology, may be re-run after a short period; for example, when issues are identified and repaired by the product's owner or developer, or periodically to monitor progress.
 In such cases the evaluation can be carried out using a sample that includes:

-* A sub-set of the samples that were used in the preceding evaluation to facilitate comparability between the results;
+* A sub-set of the <a href="#sample">samples</a> that were used in the preceding evaluation to facilitate comparability between the results;
-* A replaced sub-set of samples from those that were used in the preceding evaluation to improve view coverage;
+* A replaced sub-set of <a href="#sample">samples</a> from those that were used in the preceding evaluation to improve view coverage;

 Unless significant changes were made to the digital product, there is usually no need to change the size of the selected sample nor the approach used for sampling.
-The amount of replaced samples in a fresh sample set is typically about half of the initial sample set, though this could be increased when views of a digital product mostly conform to WCAG 2.</dd>
+The amount of replaced <a href="#sample">samples</a> in a fresh <a href="#sampleset">sample set</a> is typically about half of the initial <a href="#sampleset">sample set</a>, though this could be increased when views of a digital product mostly conform to WCAG 2.</dd>

 <dt>Large-Scale Evaluation</dt>
 <dd>Carrying out mass evaluation of many digital products, for example for national or international surveying, is typically carried out by primarily using automated evaluation tools.
 Relatively few views undergo full manual inspection.
 Such evaluations do not usually address the necessary qualitative depth of conformance review per product for which this methodology is designed.</dd>